-- 11.5.1 All our policies which address issues of power and potential harm, for example Anti-Bullying, Discrimination, Equal Opportunities, Handling, Positive Behaviour, will be inter-linked to ensure a whole school approach. - 11.5.2 Our safeguarding policy cannot be separated from the general ethos of the school, which should ensure that pupil (s) are treated with respect and dignity, taught to treat each other with respect, feel safe, have a voice, and are listened to.
+- 11.5.1 All our policies which address issues of power and potential harm, for example Anti-Bullying, Discrimination, Equal Opportunities, Handling, Positive Behaviour, will be inter-linked to ensure a whole school approach. - 11.5.2 Our safeguarding policy cannot be separated from the general ethos of the school, which should ensure that the young person(s) is treated with respect and dignity, taught to treat each other with respect, feel safe, have a voice, and are listened to.